awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 	```sh
 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga3k.hw.xilinx_aws-vu9p-f1-04261818_dynamic_5_0.awsxclbin
 	```
-1. Compare the new performance numbers: the version with 3 kernels is nearly 3x faster than the version with a single kernel.
+1. Compare the new performance numbers: the FPGA version with 3 kernels is nearly 3x faster than the version with a single kernel and 90X when compared to Software version.

 1. Now perform the same run using the FPGA binary with 6 kernel instances.
 	```sh